 How Do You Increase Choline in the Brain?

 You can increase choline in the body by regularly consuming the above foods, which will help with numerous functions.
 You can also get it in supplement form, such as choline bitartrate.

 However, since choline does not readily cross the blood-brain barrier, adding choline to your diet may not be enough to fix brain-related issues.
-That's because this essential nutrient does not readily cross the blood-brain barrier.

 But nature -- and science -- has found a way around this issue -- citicoline.